lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 1. [Minor] Ghostform: play sound opcodes have power 6 -> 8.
 Misses protection from strings 54337 = "Diseased", 17398 = "Nauseated", 14662 = "Poisoned".
 2. [Major] Mind Blank: misses immunity to berserk, protection from icons: 2 = Rigid Thinking, 4 = Berserk, and strings: 14672 = "Charmed", 14780 = "Dire Charmed", 14102 = "Held", 14650 = "Paralyzed", 23744 = "Feebleminded", 14665 = "Petrified", 340 = "Held", 1473 = "Held"
+3. [Major] Pierce Shield: Mind Blank is incorrectly listed in the spell protections list.
+Moment of Prescience missing from the combat protections list.
+Last remove spell protection type power 8 -> 0.
-3. [Harmless] Monster Summoning VIII: summoning eff power 6 -> 0.
+4. [Harmless] Monster Summoning VIII: summoning eff power 6 -> 0.
-4. [Harmless] Summon Fiend: summoning eff power 8 -> 0.
+5. [Harmless] Summon Fiend: summoning eff power 8 -> 0.
+6. [Major] Simbul's Spell Trigger: aux spell opcode 258 resist_dispel 1 -> 2.
+7. [Major] Incendiary Cloud: fire immunity blocks the other effects, which is not correct per the description: move damage and fire immunity check to a subspell.
+Resist_dispel of opcodes 2 -> 1.
-5. [Major] Symbol of Weakness: save penalty -6 -> -4.
+8. [Major] Symbol of Weakness: save penalty -6 -> -4.
-6. [Major] Horrid Wilting: undocumented protection for elemental creatures; removed it.
+9. [Major] Horrid Wilting: undocumented protection for elemental creatures; removed it.
+Use EE damage opcode features.
+10. [Major] Maze: resist_dispel 1 -> 2.
+11. [Minor] Power Word Blind: Protection from cleric's obscuring mist missing.
+Only the 1 turn version of protection from spells exist, with the exception of Power Word Blind.
-7. [Major] Symbol of Death: opcode save penalty -6 -> -4.
+11. [Major] Symbol of Death: opcode save penalty -6 -> -4.
+12. [Major] Bigby's Icy Grasp: cast spell opcodes power 9 -> 8.
+Description altered to mention that elementals and incorporeal creatures are immune to the hold effect.
+Resist_dispel and saves of hold effects are jumbled.

 ### Level 9.